awslabs/threat-composer/e2e/README.md

 ## Still uncovered

-- The WXT browser extension loaded as a real Chromium extension (its content script handlers, popup and config UI are covered by unit tests in that package rather than here).
+- The CodeCatalyst integration.
+It is the one handler with no coverage: unlike the other four it needs a page script injected into the host page (`scriptInjectForCodeCatalyst.js`) which scrapes an Ace editor session and writes a hidden `#raw-div`.
+Faking that convincingly needs an Ace instance, so it is better served by unit tests over the handler.
+- The Firefox MV2 build (`.output/firefox-mv2`).
+Playwright cannot side-load
+  extensions in Firefox.
+- Unit-level coverage of the extension's pure logic (`matchesAnyRegex`, the SPA state machine in `spa-utils.ts`, `retryWithBackoff`, `waitForCondition`).
+The package has `vitest`, `jsdom` and `wxt/testing`'s `fakeBrowser` available but no test files yet.
 - Storybook (`build/storybook`).
 - Visual regression: styling is checked functionally (computed backgrounds, stylesheet presence, images loading) rather than by screenshot comparison.